forio/front-end-code-standards/readme.md

 The currency symbol for the Euro is “€”.
 ```

-### Optional tags
+### Optional Elements

-Omitting [optional tags](http://www.whatwg.org/specs/web-apps/current-work/multipage/syntax.html#syntax-tag-omission) can be useful for file size optimization, but be clear and consistent.
+Omitting [optional elements](http://www.whatwg.org/specs/web-apps/current-work/multipage/syntax.html#syntax-tag-omission) can be useful for file size optimization, but be clear and consistent.

-### Optional attributes
+### Optional Attributes

 Omit optional attributes on script and stylesheets.